 A simple, budget and very tasty classic stand-by with the choice of either soya-based veggiemince OR whole lentils - and with everything available from a supermarket!

-(NB Quorn mince not yet vegan but frozen Linda McCartney, Fry's and supermarket own-brands are.
+(Frozen vegan mince brands: Linda McCartney, Fry's and supermarket own-brands are.
 Tesco, Asda, Sainsbury's etc etc all carry their own range.
+Quorn mince is not yet vegan.
 There are also packet Bolognese mixes if you're in a real hurry!).

 PS Veggie mince is also a great basis for chilli, shepherd's pie and other such dishes!
 It's particularly useful if you are cooking for a mixture of veggies and meat-eaters as it has a familiar taste and texture.